glennblock/extensions/attachment.md

 * All additional parts will be attachments which relate to the document.
 * Each attachment must have a "name" as part of the content-disposition header.

-### File Data element
+### Attachment Data element
-The _file_ element in the response indicates that this item has an associated attachment.
-The _value_ of the file matches the _name_ attribute of the Content-Disposition header in one of the parts.
+The _attachment_ element in the response indicates that this item has an associated attachment.
+The _value_ of the attachment matches the _name_ attribute of the Content-Disposition header in one of the parts.

 ### Example
 Below is an example of a response containing attachments.
 The first part is a document which contains the list of contacts where each contact has a _file_ element.
 Then there are additional parts which are the actual attachments.
 Each one has a _name_ which the CollectionJson document uses as the key.